surister/cratedb-guide/docs/integrate/etl/kafka-connect.rst

 example, a micro-controller could consume from this topic to turn on air conditioning if the temperature were to rise above a certain threshold.
 But besides this use of the data, we want to ingest them into CrateDB.
-This allows us to do long-term data analytics to predict weather trends.
+This allows us to do long term data analytics to predict weather trends.
 Each payload from each sensor looks like this:

 .. code-block:: json